 Because tapeworms can be transmitted by fleas, keeping your dog on a year-round flea preventative is also important.
 Your veterinarian will work with you to find the best monthly parasite preventatives for your dog.

-Simple steps you can take at home can help reduce your dog’s odds of becoming infected with intestinal worms.
-Picking up your dog’s poop as soon as possible and preventing your dog from eating any small animals or birds (by confining your dog to a leash or a fenced area, for example) are two effective steps.
+Simple steps you can take at home can help reduce your dog's odds of becoming infected with intestinal worms.
+Picking up your dog's poop as soon as possible and preventing your dog from eating any small animals or birds (by always walking your dog on a leash or keeping them in a fenced area, for example) are two effective steps.